hertogp/spfcheck/README.md

 The goal is to go down the rabbit hole as far as possible and check the entire nested SPF policy for given `sender`.
 Notes:
 - if given an IPv4-mapped IPv6 address, the IPv4 address is extracted and used
-- if given IP address is invalid, it defaults to 127.0.0.1
+- if given an invalid IP address, it defaults to 127.0.0.1
-- the given ip may also be a prefix rather than a full address
+- the given IP may also be a prefix rather than a full address

 ```txt
 % spfcheck example.com --no-color -i "::ffff:1.2.3.4"